nalanbar/alanbar.us/src/site/about.md

 ---
-title: About Nabil and site status
+title: About Nabil
 layout: layouts/base.njk
-subtitle: More than you probably want to know
+subtitle: And also site build status
 ---

 ## About Nabil